rureverek/D1-Project/README.md

 All source files, libs and makefiles can be accessed and are published in this repositorium.

 List of resources and tools used in project:
-- AVR GNU Toolchain - compiling, linking, modifying LCD liblary
+- AVR GNU Toolchain - compiling, linking, modifying LCD library
 - I1 Matto Board (designed by Steve Gunn University of Southampton) based on Atmega644P microprocessor with LCD TFT screen.
 - Prototype board for necessary connections for Boost Converter Cirucit and features like buttons, controllers, sensors.